Buzzle Bee: Track listing

-All music played and arranged by The High Llamas with Dominic Murcott on vibes and marimba, Pete Aves on 12-string guitar and John Bennet on slide guitar.
+Songs written by Sean O'Hagan and arranged by the High Llamas.
+All music played and arranged by the High Llamas with Dominic Murcott on vibes and marimba, Pete Aves on 12-string guitar and John Bennet on slide guitar.
 John Teffer played tenor sax and flute and Andy Ramsay played modular synth.
 Fulton Dingley is heard on electronic bits and pieces.
-Mary Hansen and Susan James sang backing vocals on Get Into The Gallery Shop and Tambourine Day.
-Mary sings on Switch Pavilion and Tambourine Day.
-The chorus on The Passing Bell is Emma Carter, Kelsey Michael, Jo Haynes, Mary Hansen and Susan James.
+Mary Hansen and Susan James sang backing vocals on "Get Into the Gallery Shop" and "Tambourine Day".
+Hansen sings on "Switch Pavilion" and "Tambourine Day".
+The chorus on "The Passing Bell" is Emma Carter, Kelsey Michael, Jo Haynes, Mary Hansen and Susan James.

-The record was recorded by Fulton Dingley and mixed by Fulton Dingley and The High Llamas except Bobby's Court which was recorded by Dominic Murcott and mixed by Dominic and Sean.

-Recorded and mixed at Blackwing Studios London except Bobby's Court which was recorded at Pinny Sound.
+The album was recorded by Fulton Dingley and mixed by Fulton Dingley and the High Llamas except "Bobby's Court" which was recorded by Dominic Murcott and mixed by Murcott and O'Hagan.
+It was recorded and mixed at Blackwing Studios London except "Bobby's Court" which was recorded at Pinny Sound.

-Thank you Eric.
-Cover design M2.
-Songs written by Sean O'Hagan and arranged by The High Llamas."